-(c) Represents cash value at target of outstanding performance-based share units granted November 12, 2013 as part of the Company's Long Term Incentive Plan.
-Stock price used to determine value is \$98.36, the closing price of Company common stock on December 30, 2016.
-Performance shares were earned as common stock in February 2017 contingent upon the extent to which previously established performance objectives are achieved over the three-year period ending at the close of business on December 30, 2016.
-These shares are no longer outstanding as of the date of this filling.

-(d) Represents cash value at target of outstanding performance-based share units granted November 11, 2014 as part of the Company's Long Term Incentive Plan.
-Stock price used to determine value is \$98.36, the closing price of Company common stock on December 30, 2016.
-Performance-based share units will be earned as common stock early in 2018 contingent upon the extent to which previously established performance objectives are achieved over the three-year period ending at the close of business on December 31, 2017.

-(e) Represents cash value at target of outstanding performance-based share units granted November 13, 2015 as part of the Company's Long Term Incentive Plan.
-Stock price used to

-- determine value is \$98.36, the closing price of Company common stock on December 30, 2016.
-Performance-based share units will be earned as common stock early in 2019 contingent upon the extent to which previously established performance objectives are achieved over the three-year period ending at the close of business on December 31, 2018. - (f) Represents cash value at target of outstanding performance-based share units granted November 17, 2016 as part of the Company's Long Term Incentive Plan.
-Stock price used to determine value is \$98.36, the closing price of Company common stock on December 30, 2016.
-Performance-based share units will be earned as common stock early in 2020 contingent upon the extent to which previously established performance objectives are achieved over the three-year period ending at the close of business on December 31, 2019.
+- (a) Represents unvested restricted stock units granted as part of the Company's Long-Term Incentive Plan.
+Stock price used to determine value is \$102.12, the closing price of Company common stock on December 31, 2018. - (b) Represents retention grant of restricted stock units for Mr. Quinly.
+Stock price used to determine value is \$102.12, the closing price of Company common stock on December 31, 2018. - (c) Represents cash value at target of outstanding performance-based share units granted November 23, 2015 as part of the Company's Long Term Incentive Plan.
+Stock price used to determine value is \$102.12, the closing price of Company common stock on December 31, 2018.
+Performance-based share units were earned as common stock in 2019 contingent upon the extent to which previously established performance objectives are achieved over the three-year period ending at the close of business on December 31, 2018.
+These shares are no longer outstanding as of the date of this filing. - (d) Represents cash value at target of outstanding performance-based share units granted November 17, 2016 as part of the Company's Long Term Incentive Plan.
+Stock price used to determine value is \$102.12, the closing price of Company common stock on December 31, 2018.
+Performance-based share units will be earned as common stock early in 2020 contingent upon the extent to which previously established performance objectives are achieved over the three-year period ending at the close of business on December 31, 2019. - (e) Represents cash value at target of outstanding performance-based share units granted March 15, 2018 as part of the Company's Long Term Incentive Plan.
+Stock price used to determine value is \$102.12, the closing price of Company common stock on December 31, 2018.
+Performance-based share units will be earned as common stock early in 2021 contingent upon the extent to which previously established performance objectives are achieved over the three-year period ending at the close of business on December 31, 2020.

-The following table sets forth information regarding options exercised and stock vested during calendar year 2016.
+The following table sets forth information regarding options exercised and stock vested during calendar year 2018.